wp-plugins/hipmob/readme.txt

 - Works with all browsers Internet Explorer, Firefox, Chrome, Opera and Safari
 - Works on mobile browsers as well
 - SDKs for your iPhone app, Android app or iPad app
+- Web based chat client: no install necessary, get started chatting with your users immediately
+- Integrates with Google Chat: get instant messages everytime a user wants to chat!
 - Integrates with Mailchimp if you want to send newsletters
 - Integrates with Helpdesk systems like Zendesk and Desk.com
 - Plugs into CRM tools like Highrise by 37Signals, Zoho CRM, and Salesforce